 The FSB has been leading work to assess and address the decline in correspondent banking and remittance payments since 2015.
-More recently, at the request of the G20, the FSB has developed a roadmap to enhance cross-border payments.
+This work has now been integrated into the G20 cross-border payments roadmap.

 G20 cross-border payments roadmap

-The roadmap provides a high-level plan, which sets ambitious but achievable goals.
-It is designed to provide the flexibility to accommodate the differing starting points for payment system arrangements in countries and regions around the world and to be adaptable year by year in how the goals are met.
+At the request of the G20, the FSB has developed a roadmap to enhance cross-border payments, in coordination with the Committee on Payments and Market Infrastructures (CPMI) and other relevant international organisations and standard-setting bodies.
+The roadmap provides a high-level plan, which sets ambitious but achievable goals and milestones.
+It is designed to allow for flexibility to accommodate the differing starting points for payment system arrangements in countries and regions around the world and to be adaptable year by year in how the goals are met.

 The roadmap deals with deep-seated, long-standing issues.
 It aims to achieve practical improvements in the shorter term while acknowledging that other initiatives will need to be implemented over longer time periods.
-For 2021, it includes a set of committed actions and timetables, to achieve early results in improving existing arrangements, and beyond that point indicative milestones that allow adjustments to the way forward as the work responds to what is a constantly innovating market.
-One of the first tasks will be to agree overall quantitative targets for the improvements to payments, in terms in terms of factors such as speed and cost, in order to ensure a clear sense of overall direction.
+It includes a set of committed actions and timetables, to achieve early results in improving existing arrangements and, beyond that point, indicative milestones that allow adjustments to the way forward in response to a constantly innovating market.

 The roadmap will bring together a coalition of international and national actors to deliver on its five focus areas.